Position

 What does a PCT PRN do?

-A PCT PRN, or Patient Care Technician on an as-needed basis, plays a crucial role in patient care within healthcare settings.
-This position involves providing essential support to nurses and healthcare staff, ensuring patients receive high-quality care.
-Tasks may include taking vital signs, assisting with daily activities, and helping with patient mobility.
+A PCT PRN, or Patient Care Technician on a per diem basis, plays a vital role in patient care.
+This position involves providing essential support to nurses and doctors.
+PCT PRNs assist with various tasks to ensure patients receive high-quality care.
+They often monitor vital signs, help with daily activities, and ensure patients’ comfort.
+This role demands strong attention to detail and the ability to work well under pressure.

 View PCT PRN jobs nearby